Balancing the Bowels

 IBS is not always easy to treat.
 While some people experience only mild symptoms, others can have significant digestive problems that interfere with day-to-day life.
 Although several drugs are currently available for this condition, you should know there are other therapies available that could help you better manage your IBS symptoms.
 Let's take a look at treatment options for IBS.

 A variety of drugs are used to relieve digestive problems such as bowel spasms, gas, diarrhea or constipation, and two drugs have been specifically approved by the FDA as treatment options for IBS.
 Here is a summary of them:

-Anticholinergic drugs work by relaxing the muscles of the digestive tract and thus improving bowel spasm.
+Anticholinergic drugs work by relaxing the muscles of the digestive tract and thus improving bowel spasms.
 Hyoscyamine (Levin and Levine) and dicyclomine (Bentyl) belong to this class of drugs.
 These drugs block a chemical in the smooth muscle of the stomach and intestines, causing them to relax and reduce the cramping.

 These drugs may interfere with other drugs such as antihistamines, monoamine oxidase inhibitors (MAOIs) (eg. phenelzine), other anticholinergics, tricyclic antidepressants and narcotic pain medicines.
 Possible side effects include drowsiness, dizziness and blurred vision, and these side effects may be aggravated if you drink alcohol.
 Therefore you should avoid alcohol.
 If you feel lightheaded or dizzy avoid driving.